SUSE/elemental/docs/image-customization.md

 #### Environment overview

-Once the machine has successfully been booted with the customized image, you can verify the environment going through the following set of steps:
+Once the machine has successfully been booted with the customized image, you can verify the environment by going through the following set of steps:

 1. Verify that the expected operating system is running: